Async Handles — Handle<T> Value Model

 Passthrough (does not force resolution)

-Only the binding step that starts the async work is non-blocking:
+Only the step that starts the async work avoids waiting on the result:

 Access pattern Example Forces resolution?

-Initial handle capture const h = run async foo() No — stores the handle token; the run async has already been scheduled
+const binding from run async const h = run async foo() No — stores the handle token; work is already scheduled

-After resolution, the variable holds the string value; further reads are ordinary string reads (no re-run).
+After a successful resolution, the variable holds the result string; further reads are ordinary string reads.

 Implicit join

-This matches the pre-handle model where all async work was effectively awaited before the workflow could complete, but allows overlapping steps until a read or a scope boundary forces ordering.
+This preserves the “all async work settled before the workflow could complete” guarantee, while still allowing overlap until an explicit read or a scope boundary forces ordering.

 recover and catch